 The New Mexico Educational Assistance Foundation (the "Foundation" or NMEAF) was organized under the laws of the State of New Mexico on July 1, 1981, as a quasi-governmental, not-for-profit organization for the purpose of improving the educational opportunities of the residents of New Mexico and students who attend New Mexico post-secondary educational institutions.
-The Foundation services loans and provides administrative support and other services for in-state educational and lending institutions and administers federal financial aid programs.
+The Foundation services loans and provides administrative support and other services for in-state educational and lending institutions.
 The Foundation also provides administrative support for the New Mexico Student Loan Guarantee Corporation (Corporation), a quasi-governmental, not-for-profit entity operating as a guarantee agency under the Federal Family Education Loan Program (FFELP).